Sabu (wrestler): Teaming with Rob Van Dam (1997–2000)

 Sabu failed to win the World Television Championship from Van Dam on the November 19 episode of Hardcore TV and the November 26 episode of ECW on TNN.
 After defeating Chris Candido on November 7 at November to Remember, Sabu again failed to win the title at Guilty as Charged on January 9, 2000, in his final ECW pay-per-view appearance.
 On the January 29 episode of Hardcore TV, Sabu wrestled his last televised match in ECW, in which he defeated C.W.
 Anderson.
 Sabu left ECW following a victory over Scott D'Amore on February 26.
+Around this time, Sabu was reportedly in negotiations for a multi-year contract with WCW worth approximately $400,000 annually under newly installed head booker Kevin Sullivan, which would have represented the largest deal of his career; however, Heyman, upon learning of the talks, threatened legal action against WCW on the grounds that Sabu remained under contract to ECW, and the deal was withdrawn.
+Sabu gave a different account of the deal's collapse in a 2020 interview with Mike Johnson of PWInsider, saying that his mother died shortly after WCW extended the offer, and that by the time he had dealt with her funeral arrangements the contract was no longer on the table; Johnson noted that this version of events could not be independently verified.

 Independent circuit (2000–2005)

 After leaving ECW, Sabu went to compete on the independent circuit for promotions such as Xtreme Pro Wrestling, IWA Mid-South, Stampede Wrestling and Border City Wrestling.
 On April 29, 2000, he won a tournament for the vacated XPW World Heavyweight Championship.
 He was the only champion to defend the title outside of the United States.
 Sabu was stripped off the title in May 2001 after he was not present for an event.
 He also returned to All Japan Pro Wrestling in 2000 and 2001 as a singles competitor.
+In his memoir, Brunk wrote that it was during his time with Xtreme Pro Wrestling around this period that he first met Melissa Coates, then involved in bodybuilding and fitness rather than wrestling, who would later become his manager and, separately, his longtime partner.
 In 2002, he worked for Pro-Pain Pro Wrestling, winning the 3PW World Heavyweight Championship by defeating Gary Wolfe on October 19.
 He lost the title to Wolfe on December 28.